This article is for syncing with iTunes using Wi-Fi. You can also sync your iPhone, iPad, or iPod touch with iTunes using USB.

 - Open iTunes.
 Make sure that you have the latest version.

-- Locate your iOS device.
+- In iTunes, find and then click your iOS device.

 - Restart your computer and iOS device.